-Adolescents' cognitive structures: The Social Cognitive Theory (Bandura, 1986) focuses on the link between environmental inputs, cognitive structures, and behavioral outcomes.
-Based on this theory, social experiences (such as experiences of ethnic discrimination) influence and shape the individuals' cognition on the self.
-In the proposed study we aim to investigate the potential role of adolescent's cognitive constructs on the self (self-esteem) on mediating the association between the adolescent's experiences of ethnic discrimination and adolescent's outcomes.
-Self-esteem is a cognitive structure that refers to an individual's overall assessment of his/her value to others and to society (Leary & Baumeister, 2000; Rosenberg, 1965).
-A well-established body of knowledge demonstrates that adolescents who are targets of ethnic discrimination are at risk of developing low self-esteem (Cénat et al., 2022; Park et al., 2018; Liu et al., 2021; Yang et al., 2019) especially in collective cultures where self-concept relies heavily on the evaluation of others (Lönnqvist et al., 2015; Oyserman et al., 2002; Paradies, 2006).
-Incidents of ethnic discrimination cause individuals to experience negative emotions such as feeling unworthy, incompetent, and incapable, which contributes to the lowering of self-esteem which in turn predicts poor mental health outcomes (Sanders-Phillibs et al., 2009).
+Adolescents’ cognitive structures: The Social Cognitive Theory (Bandura, 1986) focuses on the link between environmental inputs, cognitive structures, and behavioral outcomes; consequently, social experiences (e.g., experiences of ethnic discrimination) influence and shape the individuals’ cognition of the self.
+We aim to investigate the potential role of adolescents’ cognitive constructs on the self (self-esteem) and on mediating the association between experiences of ethnic discrimination and outcomes.
+Self-esteem is a cognitive structure that refers to an individual’s overall assessment of his/her value to others and society (Leary & Baumeister, 2000; Rosenberg, 1965).
+A well-established body of knowledge demonstrates that adolescents who are targets of ethnic discrimination are at risk of developing low self-esteem (Cénat et al., 2022; Liu et al., 2021;Park et al., 2018; Yang et al., 2019), especially in collective cultures where self-concept relies heavily on the evaluation of others (Lönnqvist et al., 2015; Oyserman et al., 2002; Paradies, 2006).
+Ethnic discrimination causes individuals to experience negative emotions, e.g., feeling unworthy, incompetent, and incapable, thus contributing to reducing self-esteem, which then predicts poor mental health outcomes (Sanders-Phillibs et al., 2009).

-Adolescents' background variables (age, gender and SES): Findings of previous studies have shown that the effects of ethnic discrimination might vary by gender, although these findings are mixed (Heard et al., 2018).
-While some findings demonstrate that girls showed more mental health problems and emotional distress in response to ethnic discrimination (Ford et al., 2013), males are at higher risk to be involved in health risk behaviors (Assari et al., 2019).
+Adolescents’ background variables (age, gender, and socioeconomic status [SES]): While previous studies have shown that the effects of ethnic discrimination might vary by gender, these findings are mixed (Heard et al., 2018).
+Some findings demonstrate that girls showed more mental health problems and emotional distress than boys in response to ethnic discrimination (Ford et al., 2013), but males are at higher risk of being involved in risky behaviors (Assari et al., 2019).
 However, findings of a recent longitudinal study showed no significant gender effects (Murry et al., 2022).
-As for age, due to the limited number of studies, it is difficult to draw conclusions on whether the effects of ethnic discrimination on mental health may vary by age.
-However, findings of a systematic review of longitudinal studies (Cave et al., 2020) and a meta-analyses (Benner et al., 2018) showed that positive association between racial discrimination and emotional distress was stronger during early adolescence than late adolescence.
+Due to the limited number of studies focusing on age, it is difficult to conclude whether the effects of ethnic discrimination on mental health varies by age.
+However, systematic reviews and meta-analyses of longitudinal studies (Benner et al., 2018; Cave et al., 2020) showed that a positive association between racial discrimination and emotional distress was stronger during early than in late adolescence.
 Findings concerning the SES are also mixed (Assari, 2017; Ford et al., 2013; Neblett et al., 2016).
-For example, a recent study conducted among a national sample of African American found that subjective SES moderates the association between exposure to ethnic discrimination and adolescent's depressive symptoms, while objective SES measures (income and poverty income) didn't interact on the association between ethnic discrimination and mental health outcomes (Assari et al., 2018).
-However, less is known on the moderation effect of SES based on longitudinal data.
+For example, a recent study conducted among a national sample of African Americans found that subjective SES moderates the association between exposure to ethnic discrimination and adolescents’ depressive symptoms.
+At the same time, objective SES measures (income and poverty income) did not interact with the association between ethnic discrimination and mental health outcomes (Assari et al., 2018).
+However, less is known about the moderation effect of SES based on longitudinal data.

 Parental factors